 Workplace bullying has wide-spread ramifications.
 You, your employees, and your organization as a whole could be negatively impacted.

 On a personal level, bullying at work can cause mental and physical symptoms such as:

 - High blood pressure

-When employees are dealing with these kinds of issues, they will dread coming into work and absenteeism can quickly become a problem.
+When employees are dealing with these kinds of issues, they’ll dread coming into work and absenteeism can quickly become a problem.
 If the bullying persists, employees may choose to leave the company altogether in search of a more welcoming workplace.

 In cases of extreme bullying that remain unchecked, a victimized employee may choose to take legal action against the company.
-This is costly in terms of funding and also reputation.
-The poor public image resulting from such cases, or even just from word of mouth, could make recruiting new employees a major struggle as well.
+This is costly to both budget and reputation.
+The poor public image that results from such cases, or even just from word of mouth, could make recruiting new employees a major struggle going forward.

 How to Prevent Bullying at Work